ThePedroo/C-Music-Discord-Bot/README.md

 apt install sqlite3
 ```

+6 - **Replace the Orca "discord-gateway.c" file with the one in this repository for make the bot really works, not replacing it can cause "Session is no longer valid".**

-6 - If you did everything correct, use:
+7 - If you did everything correct, use:
 ```bash
 clang main.c -o main.out -Wall -Wextra -Werror -g -pthread -ldiscord -lcurl -lcrypto -lpthread -lm -lsqlite3 && ./main.out
 ```